flyingmachine/brave-clojure-web/content/functional-programming.md

 Easy peasy.
 No mutation required.
 Instead of progressively mutating an object, you apply a chain of functions to an immutable value.
+Incidentally, recursion is just a special case of function chaining: you're just chaining the same function over and over.

 This example also starts to show the limitations of object-oriented programming.
 In OOP, one of the main purposes of classes is to provide data hiding &mdash; something that isn't necessary with immutable data structures.
 You also have to tightly couple methods with classes, thus limiting the reusability of the methods.
 In the Ruby example, you have to do extra work to reuse the `clean!` method.
 In Clojure, `clean` will work on any string at all.
 By both a) decoupling functions and data and b) programming to a small set of abstractions, you end up with more reusable, composable code.
 You gain power and lose nothing.

 If you think that this is a trivial example and not realistic, then consider all the times you've created very simple Ruby classes which